What Is a Fleet Card? Key Benefits & How They Work

 In general, there are two kinds of fleet cards:

-1. Trucking fuel cards you can use at select truck stops to receive discounted fuel
+1. Trucking fuel cards you can use at select truck stops to receive a fuel discount

-2. Cards accepted everywhere by every fuel station brand—even mom and pop shops
+2. Cards that are accepted everywhere by every fuel station brand—even mom and pop shops

 While you should evaluate all of your chosen fleet fuel card provider’s benefits before signing on the dotted line, you should choose the card with the largest fuel station network whenever possible.